 A new college graduate gets his first job in a hardware store.
 When he asks his boss what task he is assigned to, the man tells him to begin by sweeping the aisles.
 "But I'm a college graduate," replies the young man.
 "Oh," says the boss, "In that case, let me show you how it's done!"

-This joke was submitted by Kit Keller from Cedarburg, WI.
+This joke was submitted by Leon Scott from Fremont, MI.
 Thanks!

 I love the new host.
 I have been listening since 1975 faithfully.
 The new show is wonderful, updated, great music and keeping close to the same format.
 Thanks so much!